 We had a relaxed morning and then waited in anticipation to meet Claire and Will for lunch.
 After three years of not seeing each other, we picked up where we left off, and it felt like we hadn’t not seen each other!

-After an extended lunch and looking at the upcoming weather forecast (set for rain in the coming days), we decided today would be an excellent choice for hiking.
+After an extended lunch and a look at the weather forecast (rain in the coming days), we decided today would be an excellent day for hiking.

 Aynali church, Meskendir Vadisi, Red valley, and the Rose valley